jranjan/labs-technology-bytes/micro-services/training-microservice-architecture/content/rx-m-microservices-lab-07.md

 ```

 Notice the new packages.cloud.google.com repository above.
 If you _do not_ see it in your terminal output, you must fix
 the entry in `/etc/apt/sources.list.d/kubernetes.list` before moving on!
+For this you need to do following:

+echo "deb http://apt.kubernetes.io/ kubernetes-xenial main" | sudo tee -a /etc/apt/sources.list.d/kubernetes.list

 Now we can install standard Kubernetes packages.